A diaphragm pump is composed of two basic parts: the transmission and the pumping unit. The diaphragm pump

-The delivery fitting and, if present, the delivery taps are made of nylon or propylene on low pressure pumps up to 20 bar and of brass on high pressure pumps up to 50 bar.
+The delivery fitting and, if present, the delivery taps are made of nylon or propylene on low-pressure pumps up to 20 bar and of brass on high-pressure pumps up to 50 bar.

 The purpose of a safety (or pressure relief) valve is to reduce the consequences of overpressures on the delivery line.
 Safety valves are equipped with a spring-loaded bypass, calibrated at a certain pressure.
 The bypass opens whenever fluid pressure exceeds the spring pressure.
 This allows overpressure to be discharged, thus avoiding the breakage of tubes.

 Farm safety research has shown that a high percentage of farming accidents are PTO-related.
-PTO guards prevent the operator or other persons from coming into contact with the rotary components, which represent extreme danger to safety.
+PTO guards prevent the operator or other persons from coming into contact with the rotary components, which represent an extreme danger to safety.
 On this point always remember that it is essential to approach the pump only when the machine has completely stopped.
 PTO guards can be mounted and removed very quickly.

 The oil compensator is a transparent receptacle which contains lubricating oil and is connected to the oil bath inside the crankcase.
-The oil compensator is used to check the correct oil level, and refill it if necessary.
+The oil compensator is used to check the correct oil level and refill it if necessary.
 This way the diaphragms can be oil-loaded during the delivery stroke and the mechanical parts are always lubricated.